realaisles/BerlinSalaryTrends/README.md

 ### Usage scenarios

 1. Non-commercial use: A non-profit organization can use the survey results to create a report on industry salaries because they don't intend to make a profit from it.
-2. Commercial use with permission: A consulting firm can use the survey results to create a market research report if they obtain permission from the original source of the data.
+2. Commercial use with permission: A consulting firm or an influencer/consultant (LinkedIn & similar) can use the survey results to create a market research report if they obtain permission from the original source of the data.
 3. Use in a newspaper article: A newspaper can use the survey results to support an article on industry salaries if they attribute the data to the original source and the article is not for commercial purposes.
 4. Use behind a paywall: A news website can use the survey results to create a paywalled report on industry salaries if they negotiate a separate license with the original source of the data, which might involve paying a fee or agreeing to other conditions.